KrazyManJ/XMLTK/README.md

 - <kbd>Easy HTML-like Syntax</kbd> - Creating of app has never been easier without
 any kind of graphical designer
+- <kbd>Tkinter XML Schema</kbd> - XMLTK Includes schema to add ability to your IDE to give you hints when writing XML Code like list of available Widgets or Attributes
 - <kbd>Functions parsing</kbd> - To apply functionality to the app, you need to use functions also.
 For that XMLTK can get functions via getting them in parse section and apply them to the actual targeted element